Conditions our palliative medicine specialists treat

 Does palliative care mean that I have to stop treatment?

 Absolutely not.
 You can have palliative care at the same time as curative treatment.
-Palliative care will help you be more informed and feel more empowered with making decisions regarding your care and treatment.
+Palliative care will help you be more informed and feel more empowered when making decisions regarding your care and treatment.